YurikMaster/FlymeOS5.x.x.x-Russian-translation-mod/README.md

-# Russian translation mod for Meizu M2 Note and M2 Mini running on Flyme OS 5.x.x.x (A and Beta versions)
+# Translation mod for Meizu M2 Note and M2 Mini running on Flyme OS 5.x.x.x (A and Beta versions)

 Authors
 -------------------